When you are working for UConn Health remotely, you can use IT services to communicate and collaborate with your colleagues.

 Workstations that have up-to-date operating systems, software, and security patches are better protected against security vulnerabilities.
 UConn Health recommends using your university-owned workstation to conduct university business.
 If you choose to use a personal device, ensure that you are current with all patches and updates.

-All employees are required to complete the new IT Security Module, 2020 Secure Telecommuting Course which highlights the best practices while telecommuting on a full-time or on a limited basis.
-We are sending this training to ALL employees as we expect this situation with the coronavirus (COVID-19) to continue to impact our working arrangements.
-ALL employees have been notified via email to complete this required training through SABA.
-If you have any questions about this training, please reach out to Carrie Gray, 860-679-2295 or firstname.lastname@example.org.
+All employees working remotely are required to complete the new IT Security Module, 2020 Secure Telecommuting Course which highlights the best practices while telecommuting on a full-time or on a limited basis.
+We are sending this training to all employees working remotely as we expect this situation with the coronavirus (COVID-19) to continue to impact our working arrangements.
+All employees working remotely have been notified via email to complete this required training through SABA.
+If you have any questions about this training, please reach out to Carrie Gray, 860-679-2295 or email@example.com.

 Key Tips to Protect Your Data and Equipment

 - Use a screen lock when you step away from your workspace.

 - Never share your UConn Health ID/password with anyone.

 - Phishing attempts always increase during global events.
 Be wary of emails sent from outside of UConn Health, of interactions you did not initiate and urgent requests for assistance.

 - Use secure Wi-Fi (padlock symbol) whenever possible.
 This indicates that your session is encrypted.
 Only use published Wi-Fi networks when travelling or in public.